dhocker/athomeled/README.md

     theaterchase {r g b | color} [wait=50.0] [iterations=10]

+#### Theaterchase2
+Movie theater light style chaser animation using 2 colors.
+Fills the LED strip from first to last pixel alternating the color.
+The wait (time in milliseconds) value determines how fast the chase proceeds.
+The iterations value determines how many times the algorithm is executed.

+    theaterchase2 {r g b | color} {r g b | color} [wait=50.0] [iterations=10]

 #### Rainbow
 Draw a rainbow that fades across all pixels at once.
 The wait (time in milliseconds) value determines